MisterGrimalkin/oschii/README.md

 }
 ```

-Most of the parameters are the same as for Digital GPIO outputs.
-Specifying `i2cPort` will tell Oschii
-to use the I<sup>2</sup>C PWM Expander.
+Specify `i2cPort` to >= 0 to use the I<sup>2</sup>C PWM expander (the value itself is ignored).
+Otherwise native
+GPIOs will be used.

 The `valueTransform` property determines how the Controller interprets the value it receives:
-- `none`: Pass the Sensor's integer value directly to the output pin
+- `none`: Pass the Sensor's integer value directly to the output pin (0..255 for native, 0..4095 for I<sup>2</sup>C)
 - `percentage`: Treat the incoming value as a percentage (0-100) of the maximum output value
 - `binary`: Treat any incoming value `>= 1` as the maximum output value

+If `initialValue` is set, the Output will be initialised to that value.

+The `invert` flag only applies to I<sup>2</sup>C PWMs.

 ## Outputs

-In this array you define Controllers you can then activate with network messages (OSC
+In this array you define Controllers you can activate with network messages (OSC
 or HTTP).
 You can also specify Receivers to which Oschii will forward the trigger messages.

 ##### Using OSC